The Art and Science of Managing the New Melanoma Landscape

 - Make evidence-based decisions about the optimal selection and use of immunotherapy and targeted therapy in patients with stage IV metastatic disease;

 - Understand the current data about the role of different treatment modalities, including immune and targeted therapies, in patients with brain metastases and with non-cutaneous melanomas ;

 - Understand the current data about the role of immunotherapy in the management of patients with non-melanoma skin cancer, including cutaneous squamous cell carcinoma and Merkel cell carcinoma.

 On-Demand Lectures: If you register and watch all of the pre-recorded videos on-line, the post-test and evaluation links will be provided to you at the conclusion of the final video.

 The University of Texas MD Anderson Cancer Center is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 10.25 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 5.25 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.